-Market risk for Convex is kept at a limited level, owing to the prudent investment strategy and asset allocation, which has limited exposure to higher volatility classes such as equities.
+Market risk for Convex is kept at a limited level, owing to the prudent investment strategy and asset allocation, which has limited exposure to higher volatility asset classes such as equities.

-The level of Market Risk is managed by:
+The level of Market risk is managed by:

-- Taking into consideration the market risks inherent in Convex's insurance business, expenses and other liabilities including shareholder's capital when managing the investment portfolio; and - Setting and monitoring an Aggregate Market Risk Limit ("AMRL") of 20% for CGL (25% for CRL and CIL) of the available risk capital, defined as a 1-in-200 probability one-year loss. - Setting individual stress test risk limits for the respective market sub-risks at 2/3 of the AMRL.
+- Taking into consideration the market risks inherent in Convex's insurance business, expenses and other liabilities including shareholder's capital when managing the investment portfolio; and - Setting and monitoring an Aggregate Market Risk Limit ("AMRL") of 20% for CGL and CRL (25% for CIL) of the available risk capital, defined as a 1-in-200 probability one-year loss. - Setting individual stress test risk limits for the respective market sub-risks at 2/3 of the AMRL.